PSYCHOL 7245 - Research Project in Health Psychology II

 The full timetable of all activities for this course can be accessed from Course Planner.

-Course Learning Outcomes1.
-To review and analyse critically research in a specific area of health psychology.
+1. Be able to review and analyse critically research in a specific area of health psychology.

-2. Acquire knowledge and competency in the design and completion of research studies in health psychology
+2. Acquire knowledge and competency in the design and completion of research studies in health psychology.

 3. Acquire and apply skills in critical analysis.